acsone/alfodoo/README.md

-# AlfOfoo Modules
+# AlfOdoo Modules

-Alfodoo is a set of addons to seamless integrate an external Document Management System and Odoo
+AlfOdoo is a set of addons to seamlessly integrate an external Document Management System and Odoo

 Documentation: